-Oxford Nightline (http://users.ox.ac.uk/~nightln/) is a confidential listening and information service run for students by students.
+Oxford Nightline (Oxford Nightline - Oxford Nightline) is a confidential listening and information service run for students by students.
 Students can phone free on internal phones, or visit their office at 16 Wellington Square.
 Nightline can also be contacted by the University's messenger postal service.
 Telephone: +44 (0)1865 (2)70270.

-The colleges and University provide a range of academic and pastoral support services,

-Every college has their own systems of support for students, please refer to your College handbook or website for more information on who to contact and what support is available through your college.
+The colleges and University provide a range of academic and pastoral support services, Every college has their own systems of support for students, please refer to your College handbook or website for more information on who to contact and what support is available through your college.
 Please let your supervisor know if you are unwell.